yiziz/docs/docs/guide/migrate-to-v2/index.md

 # {{ $frontmatter.title }}

 The v2.x releases and above now brings full support for circular imports along with cache support in ClientLib paths.
+To get the most out of AEM Vite, ensure you update your POM version to `2.0.3` or greater and `@aem-vite/import-rewriter` to `2.0.0` or greater.

 ## Circular imports